Living With Borderline Personality Disorder: How To Lead A Satisfying, Fulfilling Life

 When you hear negative, critical thoughts in your mind, thank your mind for being so creative.

 Sarcastic, thankful thought: That was a creative thing to say.
 Thanks so much.

-The thanking-your-mind technique help you relate to your thoughts differently.
-After a while, you’ll see that thoughts are truly just thoughts and don’t necessarily reflect reality.
+The thanking-your-mind technique helps you relate to your thoughts differently.
+After a while, you’ll see those thoughts are truly just thoughts and don’t necessarily reflect reality.

-Having BPD, you’re bound to experience difficulties seeing things from others’ point of view.
-You will frequently misread others feelings and behaviors and neglect to see how your own behavior is influencing theirs.
+Having BPD, you’re bound to experience difficulties seeing things from others’ points of view.
+You will frequently misread others’ feelings and behaviors and neglect to see how your own behavior is influencing theirs.